 The Workshops (each participant needs to choose and register for each workshop she/he wants to attend):

 - Monday, June 19, from 10 a.m. to 1 p.m. at the Teton County Library Youth Auditorium.
 Middle-Grade Writing Workshop.
 Instructor: Scott Savage.
 Ten Tools To Bring Your Writing To Life.
 Ever have an idea that sounds great in your head, but just doesn’t seem quite as exciting when you put it on paper.
 Ever wish you could make your stories more exciting?
 More real.?
 Join J Scott Savage to discover ten tools that make your stories fly off the page and into your readers’ imaginations.
 Learn how to build worlds, what kinds of details add reality, how to make characters come to life.
 And the best part: these tools are just as much for the writer as for the reader.
 Scott’s Mysteries of the Cove series earned a starred review from Publishers Weekly.
 While his hero Trenton takes the reader into “an ingenious steampunk world” in this series, kids reading the Case File 13 will be laughing as chills climb their spines.
 And then there is the Far World.
 This workshop can’t help but excite readers of any age.
 His website even features stuff JUST FOR KIDS.
-After the workshop, Valley Bookstore will be selling books for Scott to sign.
+After the workshop, there will be an opportunity to have books signed by the author.
 Parents can come to that!

 - Monday, June 19, 6 p.m. at the Teton County Library Ordway Auditorium.
 Special Presentation: Magical Worlds and Inspiring Heroes.
 Speaker: T.A.
 Barron.
 There will be books for sale and to sign following TA Barron’s presentation.
-J. Scott Savage also will be present to sign books as well.
 Come join us for a special evening.
 TA’s books get high marks from Booklist (“Completely magical…will enchant readers”) to Isabel Allende (“Brilliant”), from Terry Tempest Williams (“fables for our time”) to School Library Journal (“A wonderful storyteller”).
 Be prepared to be enchanted by the author of the Merlin Saga series, the Atlantis Saga series, The Ancient One & Adventures of Kate, and Tree Girl.
 Real-life heroes also come to life in his stories, such as the eight-year-old girl who climbs Long Peak in High as a Hawk.
 Books will be available after the reading for the author to sign.

 - Tuesday, June 20, from 1 p.m. to 4 p.m. at the Teton County Library Youth Auditorium.
 Middle Grade & High School Writing Workshop: Writing The Fantastic Plot In YA Fiction.
 Instructor: Amy Kathleen Ryan.
 She is the author of the Sky Chasers trilogy from St. Martin’s; the novels include Flame, Spark and Glow, which earned high marks from School Library Journal: “This gripping first installment is difficult to put down.”
 Her first two books have more contemporary settings, but involve coming of age stories.
 Amy, a native of Wyoming and a graduate of Jackson Hole High School, is on the resident faculty for the 2017 Jackson Hole Writers Conference.
 Teens are welcome at the conference, which has a special rate for parents and accompanying teens.